-Publications and resources for clinical communication teaching.
+Publications and resources for clinical communication skills teaching.

 UKCCC Publications